huntercfreeman/VSCodeDotNetExtensions/README.md

 > https://code.visualstudio.com/api/extension-guides/webview

-25.30: How do we add a webview to the sidebar?
-The Microsoft documentation for this can be found at the following link:

 25.40: We can start in '/package.json'.
 The following bullet points are a list of what we need to change in '/package.json'.

 - Add to the 'activationEvents' section of the package.json.